Rooted - Fall 21

 I want to tell you a story about last Spring.

-In the early stages of a (marital) separation, I pulled the hatches down around my business, myself, and my two young children, too nervous to attempt even a comforting rerun of Curb.
-Physically and emotionally shut in, my adult life collapsed and then contracted some more, until I existed as but a superficial whisper of mine own self.
+In the early stages of a separation, I pulled the hatches down around my business, myself, and my two young children, too nervous to attempt even a comforting rerun of Curb.
+Physically and emotionally shut-in, my adult life collapsed and then contracted some more; still identifiable under scrutiny, yes, but only as a superficial fraction of itself.
+Handled without care, the shrunken remainder lived wholly on Instagram, where it was trotted out to forage for laughs and likes— or quietly dispatched to bequeath them.

 Sequestered alone at night, I scrolled to disassociate from my own upset, only to absorb the mirrored panic and boredom and denial of others.